 The Mayo Clinic Medical Scientist Training Program (MSTP) embodies Mayo Clinic's core value of “the needs of the patient come first” by training outstanding physician-scientists who will advance the science of medicine and translate those discoveries into medical solutions.

-The combination of Mayo Clinic Alix School of Medicine and Mayo Clinic Graduate School of Biomedical Sciences offers an exceptional opportunity to a highly select group of students who wish to pursue a combined M.D.-Ph.D. degree.
+The Mayo Clinic Alix School of Medicine and Mayo Clinic Graduate School of Biomedical Sciences offer an exceptional opportunity to a highly select group of students who wish to pursue a combined M.D.-Ph.D. degree.
 The graduate school faculty is composed of more than 300 world-class investigators in seven graduate school tracks.
 In 2017, we launched a first-of-its-kind transdisciplinary Regenerative Sciences doctoral training program to develop the next generation of physician-scientist leaders in regenerative science and medicine.

 Kendall Lee, M.D., Ph.D.

-Medical Scientist Training Program Director
+Medical Scientist Training Program Co-Director

 Mayo Clinic Neural Engineering Laboratories Director